The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: The Ensemble Kalman Filter

 \item The map $\op T_j$ satisfies the following bound: for all $R \ge 1$, it holds for all probability measures~$\pi \in \mathcal P_R(\real^d \times \real^K)$ and $p \in \ran(\op Q \op P)\subset \mathcal P(\real^d\times\real^K)$ that

-for a constant $L_T = L_T(R, \kappa_y, \kappa_{\vect \Psi}, \kappa_{\vect H}, \mat \Sigma, \mat \Gamma)$.
+for a constant $L_{\op T} = L_{\op T}(R, \kappa_y, \kappa_{\vect \Psi}, \kappa_{\vect h}, \mat \Sigma, \mat \Gamma)$.
 This statement may be viewed as a local Lipschitz continuity result in the case where the second argument of $d_g$ is restricted to the range of $\op Q \op P$.
 See~\cref{lemma:lipschitz_mean_field_affine}. \end{enumerate}

 \begin{proof} [Proof of \cref{theorem:main_theorem}] In what follows we refer to the preceding itemized list to clarify the proof.
-The main idea of the proof follows from the following use of the triangle inequality
+For notational simplicity it is helpful to define the following measure of the difference between the true filtering distribution and its Gaussian projection: